vihutuo/flet-web/docs/controls/dropdown.md

 Defaults to null.
 If this is not null, the menu items will have extra paddings to be aligned with the text in the text field.

-### `max_menu_height`
+### `menu_height`

-The maximum height of the dropdown menu.
+The height of the dropdown menu.
 If this is null, the menu will display as many items as possible on the screen.

+### `menu_width`

+The width of the dropdown menu.
+If this is null, the menu width will be the same as input textfield width.

 ### `options`